 Santa Maria Tri-Tip Steak Recipe

-A specialty of Santa Maria County in California, this recipe for grilled tri-tip steak is sure to impress your guests.
+A specialty of Santa Maria in California, this recipe for grilled tri-tip steak is sure to impress your guests.
 Tri-tip is a crescent shaped muscle from the bottom sirloin just in front of the hip.
 It has big beefy flavor, it is very lean, so it must be sliced against the grain in order to ensure it is tender.

 Video: Smoking Tri-tip with Slow 'n' Sear